-The Siebel 7 adapter connects to the hub database using parameters from the hub.ini file located in the hub directory.
+The Siebel 2000 adapter connects to the hub database using parameters from the hub.ini file located in the hub directory.
 The following table lists the parameter name, a description for each parameter, the possible and default values, and an example.

 Parameter Description Example hub_username The name of the hub database schema (or username).
-The default value is oaihub904. hub_username=oaihub904 hub_password The password for the hub database user.
-There is no default value.
-You input the hub_password value during installation. hub_password=manager hub_host The name of the machine hosting the hub database.
-There is no default value.
-You input the hub_host value during installation. hub_host=mpmypc hub_instance The system identification number (SID) of the hub database.
-There is no default value.
-You input the hub_instance value during installation. hub_instance=orcl hub_port The transparent network services (TNS) listener port number for the HUB database instance.
-There is no default value.
-You input the hub_port value during installation. hub_port=1521 repository_name The valid name of the repository this adapter talks to.
-The default value is InterConnectRepository. repository name=InterConnectRepos itory
+Possible values are valid hub database username.
+There is no default value. hub_username=myhub hub_password The password for the hub database user.
+Possible values are the valid password for the hub database user.
+There is no default value. hub_password=manager hub_host The name of the machine hosting the hub database.
+Possible values are the valid machine name.
+There is no default value. hub_host=mpjoshipc hub_instance The valid SID of the hub database.
+There is no default value. hub_instance=orcl hub_port The TNS listener port number for the HUB database instance.
+There is no default value. hub_port=1521 repository_name The valid name of the repository this adapter talks to.
+There is no default value. repository_name=myrepo

-Real Application Clusters-specific Hub.ini Parameters
+RAC-specific Hub.ini Parameters

-When a hub is installed on a Real Application Clusters (RAC) database, parameters listed in Table 2-5 represent information on additional nodes used for connection and configuration.
+When a hub is installed on a Real Application Cluster (RAC) database, parameters listed in Table 2-5 represent information on additional nodes used for connection and configuration.
 These parameters are added on top of the default parameters which represent the primary node.
 In Table 2-5, x represent the node number, which varies between 2 and the number of nodes.
-For example, if the Real Application Clusters setup contains 4 nodes, x can take a value between 2 and 4.
+For example, if the RAC setup contains 4 nodes, x can take a value between 2 and 4.